kibs/vim-kicks-ass/README.md

 $ cp ~/.vim-kicks-ass/templates/vimrc ~/.vimrc
 ```

-And you should be good to go. *important!* the first time you start vim, it can take some time depending on how many plugins you enabled
+And you should be good to go.
+The first time you start vim, it can take some time depending on how many plugins you enabled

 Upgrading
 ---------

 just goto your vim-kicks-ass folder and update using git

 ```
 $ cd ~/.vim-kicks-ass
 $ git pull